langurmonkey/website-source/content/blog/2025/apfloat-bigdecimal.md

 {{< fig src="/img/2025/05/jmh-result-Allocation.svg" class="fig-center" width="100%" title="Allocation results" loading="lazy" >}}

 We see that allocation is very costly in both libraries.
 However, while `Apfloat` seems to be roughly constant with the precision, `BigDecimal` shows a higher cost with 25 digits, the lowest precision setting.
-I though this was weird, so I re-ran the test a bunch of times with the same result.
-I'm not sure what's the root cause for this, but it is surprising nonetheless.
+I though this was very sus, so I re-ran the test a bunch of times and with more iterations and longer times, and got back the same result.
+I'm not sure what's the root cause for this, but it is surprising and intriguing.

 Since both `Apfloat` and `BigDecimal` are immutable, allocation costs need to be factored in.
 New objects need to be allocated every time new operands are needed.